Flexible inference for animal learning rules using neural networks

 We tune hyperparameters, including the number of hidden units, number of layers, learning rate, and number of training epochs.
+We used a batch size of 1 for simulated data.
+For real IBL data, we trained on all animals jointly; using a batch size of 1 instead did not affect our conclusions.
 Cross-validation ensures generalization and helps mitigate overfitting, in addition to the fact that neural networks in feature learning regime inherently favor smooth function approximators via implicit regularization (see Discussion).
 These implicit biases are themselves controlled by architectural choices and training regimes (e.g., depth, width, and training duration)~\cite{wilson2025deep,geiger2020disentangling}, which justifies the need for hyperparameter tuning.
 While we do not apply any explicit regularization in this work, exploring the interplay between explicit and implicit regularization on learning rule identifiability remains an interesting direction for future research.
 Validation-driven model selection is crucial to avoid recovering an incorrect learning rule that merely overfits the training data --- achieving high training log-likelihood but poor generalization to held-out data.

-\textbf{Computational details.} We implemented our models in PyTorch v1.13.1~\cite{paszke2019pytorch}.
+\textbf{Computational details.} Our code is available \url{https://github.com/Helena-Yuhan-Liu/InferLearningANNGLM}.
+We implemented our models in PyTorch v1.13.1~\cite{paszke2019pytorch}.
 Simulations were run on a machine equipped with a 12th Gen Intel(R) Core(TM) i7-12700H processor (14 cores, 20 threads) with a maximum clock speed of 2.30GHz.
 Training averages to around 2 hours per run.
 We used the Adam optimizer with a default learning rate of $1e-3$, and binary cross-entropy loss, which corresponds to the negative log-likelihood under a Bernoulli model.
 For statistical analysis and significance testing, we used tools from the SciPy package~\cite{virtanen2020scipy}.